atinuke03/LITA_HR_Data/README.md

 The textbox was used to create a title for the visualization on the dashboard.

 ### Picture/Logo
-The picture attached was acheived by inserting images using the image button
+The picture attached was acheived by inserting images using the image button.

 ### Attrition Count by Education Field
 This was acheived using a clustered column chart to analyze sum of attrition count by education field.